osic/ref-impl-kolla/documents/ease-of-use/1-osic-create-docker-registry.md

 Creating docker registry
 ------------------------

 Openstack Kolla uses docker images to install OpenStack services.
 For multinode deployment, Openstack kolla uses the docker registry running on the deployment host to pull images and create containers.

+__Note: If you are still in the `osic-prep` container exit and log in to your deployment host__

 The following steps should be performed on the deployment host:

 ##### Step 1:  Get information on the newest versions of packages and their dependencies: